wnchan/tp/docs/UserGuide.md

   ![result for 'deleteGroup gr/3'](images/deleteGroup.png)

 #### Expected Output(Failure):
-* Case: Group with specified number is not in the system.
+* Case: Group with specified number is not in the system.<br>
   Message: `Group with the provided group number not found.`

 <hr>